ADVENT-18.jpg

 Position Openings - Christ Church New Haven

 Christ Church Parish seeks to call a person or persons to fill the below openings as part of the parish ministry team.
-These positions may be one full-time post or multiple part time posts.
 See below for more information.

-Applications should be made to search@christchurchnh.org.
-Please include a current resume as well as a cover letter (which need not be a separate attachment — it may be the body of your email) including the following points: (1) What about the position(s) you are applying for seems like a call to you?
+Questions and/or applications should be made to search@christchurchnh.org.
+When applying please include a current resume as well as a cover letter (which need not be a separate attachment — it may be the body of your email) including the following points: (1) What about the position(s) you are applying for seems like a call to you?
 (2) Why do you wish to work in an Anglican-Catholic, urban parish?
 See each job description for additional items to include in your application packet.

 Christ Church Parish does not discriminate on the basis of race, color, national origin, age, disability, sex, orientation, or gender identity.